Numerical approximation based on deep convolutional neural network for high-dimensional fully nonlinear merged PDEs and 2BSDEs: Merged PDEs-2BSDEs system

-\subsection{Combination between fully nonlinear second-order PDEs and 2BSDEs}
+\subsection{\normalfont Combination between fully nonlinear second-order PDEs and 2BSDEs}

-0.2mm Below, the deep-learning 2BSDE approaches depend on a combination between fully nonlinear second-order PDEs and 2BSDEs (see the following Lemma \ref{lemma2.2}), from which, It\^{o}' lemma and some suitable assumptions are employed (see \cite{Beck}).
+0.2mm We apply the deep-learning 2BSDE approaches depend on a combination between fully nonlinear second-order PDEs and 2BSDEs (see the following Lemma \ref{lemma2.2}), from which, It\^{o}' lemma and some suitable assumptions are employed (see \cite{Beck}).